The Islands of Tahiti Are Now Open!

 The sanitary measures adopted by Air Tahiti Nui and the airports actively contribute to limiting the spread of the virus.
 The specific measures to maintain physical distance in all waiting areas must be respected and include ground markings and signage.
 The contactless check-in counters are also designed to limit the risks.

 Masks are compulsory for everyone at the airport.
-In compliance with the current USDOT ruling, applicable for flights to and from the US, the wearing of a surgical mask is required on board, for the entire duration of the flights and for all passengers above the age of 2.
-For all other ATN flights, the wearing of a sugical mask is required for children above the age of 11.
+In compliance with the current USDOT ruling, applicable for flights to and from the US, the wearing of a surgical mask is required on board, for the entire duration of the flights and for all passengers aged 2 and over.
+For all other ATN flights, the wearing of a surgical mask is required for all passengers aged 6 and over.
 Failure to comply with this measure on board is considered an offense and will be subject to penalty.
-All our crews on board and on the ground are also equipped with surgical masks.
+All our crews on board and on the ground are also

 Reinforced cleaning and disinfection measures

 The hygiene on board is at the center of our priorities.
 The procedure for cleaning and disinfecting our devices is reinforced at the start and at the finish of each route, using specific measures against the coronavirus.
 Thorough cleaning of our cabins and strict sanitary rules imposed on our various suppliers also allow us to limit the risks of contamination via our equipment and services on board.

 During the flight, our crews are taking care of the cabins, with more frequent cleaning of all common areas using a specific disinfectant.
 Passengers are requested to limit their movements on board as much as possible in order to maintain physical distance and the cleanliness of the cabins.

 Our latest generation 787-9 Dreamliner aircrafts are equipped with a high-performance air filtration system, effective for removing particles, bacteria and viruses.
 The cabin air flow does not circulate from one row to the other, and the air is renewed every 2 to 3 minutes.